BA Robertson: Career

 Robertson wrote "We Have a Dream" for the 1982 World Cup Scotland squad, and played the lead in the film Living Apart Together, directed by Charlie Gormley.
 In 1983 Robertson, along with co-songwriters Terry Britten and Sue Shifrin, won a Razzie Award for the Worst 'Original' Song for "Pumpin' and Blowin'" as featured in the 1982 film The Pirate Movie.

 Beginning in 1985, Robertson regularly wrote songs with Mike Rutherford for Rutherford's band Mike + The Mechanics.
 He contributed to all the albums released by the original configuration of the band, from Mike + The Mechanics to Rewired.
 Among the songs Robertson and Rutherford wrote together are the hits "Silent Running" and "The Living Years".
 The latter was written after Robertson's father died twelve weeks before the birth of his own son, and was nominated for a Grammy Award for Song of the Year in 1990.

 In 1987, Robertson co-wrote several and produced two tracks on the Eddie and the Tide album Looking for Adventure.
 In 1991, Robertson was billed as the co-producer and executive musical producer for Simply Mad About the Mouse: A Musical Celebration of Imagination (ISBN 1-55890-217-1), a 1991 direct-to-video release featuring top contemporary singers performing "classic Disney songs".

-Robertson's stage name was often mentioned in the BBC Two satirical sketch comedy programme The Fast Show, during the recurring sketch "Chanel 9", a parody of Mediterranean TV channels.
-The joke was based on occasionally intelligible (to English speaking audiences) names appearing in foreign broadcast speech.

 Robertson appeared on the Scottish segment of BBC's Children in Need telethon on 14 November 2008, performing a re-worked version of "We Have a Dream" alongside Edwyn Collins, The Gospel Truth Choir, the Tartan Army, and a host of Scottish celebrities.
 On 16 January 2010, he performed with a live band in Glasgow for the first time since 1981 as part of the Celtic Connections Festival.
 "A Scottish Songbook" featured a number of diverse artists performing songs written by Scots, and Robertson performed "Twisted" (written by Annie Ross and Wardell Gray) and his own "The Living Years" – backed by house band Session A9 and The Gospel Truth Choir.
 The event was filmed for subsequent broadcast by BBC Scotland.

 A new version of "The Living Years" was released as a single in July 2020, under his own name.
-A newly released version of "Silent Running" by BA Robertson will be available from July 22, 2022.
-All proceeds from this recording will be for the Mail Force-Ukraine Appeal.
+A newly released version of "Silent Running" by Robertson was issued on 22 July 2022, with all proceeds from the recording for the Mail Force-Ukraine Appeal.

+On New Year's Day 2024, BBC Radio Scotland broadcast Tartan Top Of The Pops celebrating the Scots who had performed over the 60 years of the programme.
+In an interview with Grant Stott it was revealed that Robertson's first of 18 appearances was playing keyboard with Steve Harley & Cockney Rebel.